nasarar/Pewlett_Hackard_Analysis/README.md

 ## Summary
 The upcoming 'Silver Tsunami' is looking to lose 90,398 employees not including the ones still elibile for the mentorship program.
-With the program, potentially bringing back another 1,549 employees, there will still be a net loss of 88,849 roles that need to be filled.
-Considering the lack of potential employees coming back for the program, the ratio to mentor and to new employees would be 1 mentor for roughly every 57 new employees.
+With the program, potentially bringing another 1,549 employees as mentors, there is still a considerable amount of roles that need to be filled.
+The ratio to mentor and to new employees would be 1 mentor for roughly every 58 new employees.

 To dig deep further into the analysis the query below can be used to create a more specific breakdown of the ratio of how many potential mentors vs. the number of new roles to be filled per title could be made.

 ```
 SELECT  title,
 	COUNT(title)